jkcoderdev/laravel-hello-docker/README.md

 A simple project that focuses on learning how to use Docker inside a Laravel project.

 All Docker and setup related files:
+- `Makefile`
-- `setup-development.sh`, `setup-docker.sh`
+- `setup-docker.sh`
 - `compose.dev.yml`, `compose.prod.yml`
 - `.dockerignore`
 - all files in `docker/` directory

-Feel free to analyse and use them.
+Feel free to use and learn from them.

 ## Project setup